Bringing your dog

 The nearest ones to the cottage are less than a 5 - 10 minute walk away.

 The Stumble Inn, at Hinchliffe Mill, a traditional but friendly local, is only 150 yards away and The Pickled Pheasant at Holmbridge is less than a 10 minute walk away.
-They both currently serve food.
+As The Pickled Pheasant is a popular dog friendly eatery it is advisable to book.

 Holmfirth Vineyard is a 10 minute walk away and here you can dine whilst taking in the glorious views and book a tour of the vineyard too.

-The Fleece at Holme is around 25 - 30 minutes walk away and is perfect to stop for lunch after a walk around the numerous reservoirs in the area.
+The Fleece Inn at Holme is around 30 - 40 minutes walk away, or a 4 minute drive away, and is perfect to stop for lunch after a walk around the numerous reservoirs in the area.
 They also have a small store which serves sandwiches if you fancy a quick bite.

 Into Holmfirth town centre a scenic, short, flat, 20 minute stroll away the choice is endless!

-The Nook serve real ales, some of which are from their own micro brewery and a fantastic Nook burger!
+If it's a cosy pub you're after then head to The Nook where they serve real ales, some of which are from their own micro brewery and a fantastic Nook burger!

 The only problem is you're going to need more time to enjoy all these!